History of the Telstra Research Laboratories

-During the time I worked as an electronic technician designing and building electronic equipment, there were three items of equipment that proved most useful:
+During the time I worked as an electronic technician designing and building electronic equipment, there were 3 items of equipment that proved most useful.

 The Internet.
-Although not developed by the Labs, we were using it in the 1980's and realised its potential.
+Although not developed by TRL, we were using it in the 1980's and realised its potential.
 It was not until the early 1990's that business and Telstra realised its usefulness.
 In the early days, we were using it for various internal projects.
-Initially, upper management (outside of the Labs) were not very supportive of anything to do with the Internet.
+Upper management (outside of TRL) were not very supportive of anything to do with the Internet.
 They could not see its potential and in fact made life difficult.

 During the 1990's and early 2000's I got to know the Labs Directors very well through my various Union involvements.
 Paul Kirton is a very compassionate person and has pulled lots of strings for those made redundant.
 Hugh Bradlow I personally like despite having many disagreements about Union issues with over the years.

 I always tell people that it is not important whether you consider the project you are working on to be useful.
 Just do the work and increase your skills and knowledge.